AVNS — Avanos Medical, Inc.

 2. Strategic Updates and Business Highlights

-- Portfolio Management: Completed divestitures of hyaluronic acid and IV therapy businesses, and acquired Nexus Medical, which is performing better than expected.
+- Portfolio Management: Successful divestitures of the hyaluronic acid business and the rental portion of GAME READY, alongside the acquisition of Nexus Medical, which is performing better than expected.

 3. Forward Guidance and Outlook

-- 2026 Revenue Guidance: Expected net sales between $700 million and $720 million, with mid- to high single-digit growth in SNS and low to mid-single-digit growth in PM&R.
+- 2026 Guidance: Expected net sales between $700 million and $720 million, with mid- to high single-digit organic growth in SNS and low to mid-single-digit growth in PM&R. Adjusted diluted EPS is projected to be between $0.90 and $1.10.

 4. Bad News, Challenges, or Points of Concern